Tired of Letting Cocaine Addiction Control Your Life?

-Cocaine insidiously flies through your brain, harming and killing brain cells.
-This is why cocaine makes you feel so good.
-Your brain has this chemical called dopamine.
-It is the pleasure chemical in your brain.
-It’s like candy to a child, but in your brain.
+Your brain has a chemical called dopamine, which is also known as the pleasure chemical in your brain.
+It’s like candy to a child, but in your brain, it’s how we experience pleasure.
 When you have a cocaine addiction in Texas, your brain shoots dopamine into your brain so you feel amazing.
 It overloads your brain.
 When you’re without it, your body doesn’t put as much dopamine into your brain, so you feel down.
 Until you shoot cocaine again.

 Drug addiction of any kind has devastating effects in the long-term.
-In the short-term, cocaine has some eye-opening effects that you might not be aware of.
+In the short-term, cocaine has some eye-opening effects.

 Some of the short-term effects are:

 - Increased heart rate, blood pressure, and body temperature

 - Dilated pupils

 - Bizarre, erratic, sometimes violent behavior